Siddharth (actor): Critical acclaim in Telugu and Hindi films (2006–2010)

-2011–13: Career fluctuations
+Career fluctuations (2011–2013)

 The actor was then selected to portray the lead role of a blind warrior in Prakash Kovelamudi's fantasy epic Anaganaga O Dheerudu co-produced by Walt Disney Pictures and veteran director K. Raghavendra Rao.
 Beginning production in June 2009, it became the actor's most expensive film till date and marked the debuts of actresses Shruti Haasan and Lakshmi Manchu in Telugu cinema.
 The film opened with high expectations following positive pre-release promotions, but only garnered average collections and reviews from critics.
 While a critic from Rediff.com noted Siddharth "shines in his first true-blue action film" and that "he displays quick reflexes, agility, and keenness as the swordsman", another reviewer was more critical, stating that Siddharth "tried his best to get into the shoes of a warrior, the attire does not suit him and he displayed much innocence on his face, rendering the show a pale drama."
 He was next seen in the Tamil and Telugu bilingual 180 directed by his mentor, the ad director Jayendra.
 The venture marked his return to Tamil films after a seven-year hiatus, and he was seen portraying a doctor who flees from his American life to begin fresh in India.
 The film had an average run at the box office, though garnered positive reviews from critics.
 His third release of the year was the romantic college drama, Oh My Friend co-starring Shruti Haasan and Hansika Motwani, which opened to mixed reviews but proved to be a commercial success at the box office.